jaykv/cliffy/README.md

 version: 0.1.0

 # List of external CLI manifest paths to include into the main manifest
-# Performs a deep merge of manifests sequentially in the order given to assemble a merged manifest and finally, deep merges the merged manifest with the main manifest.
+# Performs a deep merge of manifests sequentially in the order given to assemble a merged manifest
+# and finally, deep merges the merged manifest with the main manifest.
 includes: []

+# List of Python dependencies required for the CLI
+# Validated on CLI load and update
+# Supports basic requirements specifier syntax.
+requires: []

 # A mapping defining manifest variables that can be referenced in any other blocks
 # Environments variables can be used in this section with ${some_env_var} for dynamic parsing